coffeetocode/bioinfoscripts/PPTPhotoGrid/README.md

 4. In the next screen, provide the row number (starting with 0)
 5. Click OK and photos will be automatically inserted, size, and positioned

-The current values are chosen to support 4 rows of 5 columns; that can be changed by playing with the constants in the code
+The current values are chosen to support 4 rows of 5 columns, with a larger left margin for labeling; that can be changed by playing with the constants in the code.